Frequently Asked Questions About Testing & Evaluations

 What happens if the testing or evaluation shows that my child did not make progress?

-The law allows your child to be re-tested or evaluated if you feel the first results were invalid.
-If you agree that your child has not made progress, the Home Education Evaluation Form will be filed with the School Board stating "no progress."
+First and foremost, DO NOT PANIC!
+If you agree that your child has not made progress, the Home Education Evaluation Form will be filed with the School Board stating, "no progress."
 The Home Education office will respond with a letter saying that your child is on probation for one year.
 That means that you have another year to remediate.
 It would be similar to holding your child back a year in the traditional school system.
 There's nothing wrong with this.
 In fact, many parents choose to slow down to make sure their children are truly learning and not just memorizing.
-If your child is put on probation, then the following year he must show progress to remain in the home education system.
+If your child is put on probation, then the following year they must show progress to remain in the home education system.